uboslinux/ubos-website/content/docs/users/faq-howto-troubleshooting/error-package-not-found.md

 ---
-title: A "Package not found error" when installing a new App or Accessory
+title: '"Package not found error" when installing a new App or Accessory'
 ---

 This can happen if you haven't updated your UBOS {{% gl Device %}} for some time.